Cobrettie/eloquent-javascript/chapters/1/1_README.md

 Numbers, letters, mouse/keyboard events, any single thing you can do on a computer, can be reduced to bits.
 It's an extremely complex world behind the scenes in a computer.

+A typical modern computer has more than 30 billion bits in its working memory!

+That's not really feasible to work with.
+To be able to work with so many bits, and not get lost, JavaScript separates the bits into chunks that simply represent pieces of information.

+Those chunks are called <i>values</i>, and are entirely made of bits.
+Each value can play a different role.
+Some values are numbers, some values are strings(letters), some are functions, and so on.